 As stated earlier in this document, in July 2006 a network licence was issued to Digi B Networks Ltd. to operate the DAB network.
-This licence was updated in January 200816 which is also the start of 18 month rollout period.
+This licence was updated in January 200818 which is also the start of 18 month rollout period.
 The network operator is using the latest standard for DAB audio transmission which is the DAB+.
 This standard allows for a higher compression ratio and therefore more radio channels can be transmitted over a single frequency.

-Network roll-out is at an advanced stage and trial transmissions have commenced on the 1st July 2008, whilst commercial transmissions are scheduled to start in October 200817.
+Network roll-out is at an advanced stage and trial transmissions have commenced on 1st July 2008, whilst commercial transmissions started in October 200819.
 The test transmission have started with the rebroadcasting of 36 foreign radio channels, simulcasting of 11 national radio channels and 1 community radio channel, and also broadcasting of a new radio station.